dlang/DIPs/DIPs/DIP1NNN-DK.md

 ```
 The above is type-sound: the newly proposed throw expression has type `noreturn` and `noreturn` is a subtype of `int`.
 However, semantically it means that the program will never be able to even reach `main`.
-therefore, an error is still raised, similar to errors during compile time function execution:
+Therefore, an error is still raised, similar to errors during compile time function execution:
 ```D
 int a = () {throw new Exception(""); return int.init;}();
 // Error: uncaught CTFE exception`